sagemath/trac_to_gh/Issue 8700.md

 # Issue 8700: the libpng-1.2.35.p0 in sage-4.4.alpha0 contains an extra copy of libpng-1.2.35!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8700

 Original creator: was